 - You will end up with a white ice cream base filled with Oreo cookie chunks and the taste will still be the same.

-Can you adjust the amount of peppermint essence and Oreo cookies in the recipe?
+Adjusting the amount of peppermint essence and Oreo cookies in the recipe?

 - The mint essence and Oreo cookies are totally adjustable.
 The intensity of the mint flavoring in the ice cream is very much up to your preference.
 My recipe below is only mildly mint-flavored and that is because my children like it that way.
 If you prefer a stronger mint flavor, you can increase it accordingly.
 Test the ice cream solution for taste before you churn it.
 That way, you can add more mint if you like.